SYCLTutorials/Intro2024old/01-intro/README.md

 ### Advantages of SYCL

-One of the primary advantages of SYCL is its ability to integrate seamlessly with C++17 and upcoming versions, enabling features like lambda functions, auto-typing, and templating.
+One of the primary advantages of SYCL is its ability to integrate seamlessly with C++17 and upcoming versions, enabling features like lambda functions, auto-typing, and templating[^2].
 This integration not only improves the programmability and readability of the code but also leverages the type safety and performance optimizations provided by modern C++.
 Here are a few key benefits:
 - **Single-Source Development**: Unlike traditional approaches that might require maintaining separate code bases for different architectures, SYCL unifies the code into a single source.
 This simplifies development and reduces maintenance burdens.
 - **Cross-Platform Portability**: SYCL code can be executed on any device that has a compatible SYCL runtime, providing true cross-platform capabilities.
 - **Performance**: With SYCL, developers do not have to sacrifice performance for portability.
 It allows fine control over parallel execution and memory management, which are critical for achieving optimal performance on GPUs.